dryadd44651/Multiple-Linear-Regression/README.md

 Build a "reasonably good" linear model for these data by taking PSA level as the response variable.
 Use the final model to predict the PSA level for a patient whose quantitative predictors are at the sample means of the variables and qualitative predictors are at the most frequent category.
+vesinv: qualitative variable(aka, categorical)
+gleason: quantitative variable(aka, numeric)

 1. Select the data by p-value
+2. add dummy variable for qualitative variable
-2. Find the suitable transformation for data
+3. Find the suitable transformation for data
-3. Check the QQplot for transformation.
+4. Check the QQplot for transformation.
-4. Estimate the PSA
+5. Estimate the PSA

 ![Figure 1](https://github.com/dryadd44651/Multiple-Linear-Regression/blob/master/cancerData.JPG)